Mary Vingoe: The Herring Gull's Egg

 In November 1987, Vingoe directed the premiere of her play The Herring Gull's Egg with Nightwood Theatre as part of the 3rd Groundswell Festival.
 The play received dramaturgy from Maureen Labonte.
 Nightwood re-staged The Herring Gull's Egg in 1989 under the direction of Maureen White.

 The Company Store

 Vingoe based her play The Company Store on the Sheldon Currie novel of the same name.
 The play premiered in 1996 at the Mulgrave Road Theatre Co-Op in Guysborough, Nova Scotia.

 Living Curiosities: Or What You Will

 Living Curiosities was inspired by the 'giantess' Anna Swan.
 The play is set in 1963 and follows Anna and other 'curiosities' in P. T. Barnum's show as they put on a production of Twelfth Night.
 Living Curiosities was workshopped at Word Festival! in Toronto in 1991 and then premiered in January 1992 with Anne-Marie MacDonald as Anna Swan.
-A revised version of Living Curiosities premiered in 2015 with Theatre Erindale in Mississauga, Ontario.
+A revised version of Living Curiosities premiered in 2015 with Theatre Erindale at the University of Toronto Mississauga.